LeeMorinUCF/QMB6358F23/demo_03_programming_intro/README.md

 ### Conditional Logic

 Conditional logic is what permits the great flexibility of programming languages for designing algorithms.
-It detrmines under what conditions an operation is to be performed.
+It determines the conditions under which an operation is to be performed.
 The basic conditional statement is the ```if``` statement.

 #### ```if``` statements